glycerine/rbook/README.md

 [x] Ctrl-c will interrupt R code.
 (The interrupt happens as soon as R interpreted code gets to run.
 If C or Fortran code is running without callback, we have to wait for them finish.)

-[ ] authentiation: deferred.
-None at the moment.
+[ ] authentiation: deferred/todo.
+There is no HTTPs or auth at the moment.
+Since this was developed for personal use, a private, personal VPN sufficed.

 The login.go contains a simple cookie based login example that would need to be made persistent to disk with